RobyFerro/PyKup/readme.md

   -h, --help         show this help message and exit -d DIRECTORY       Set a backup directory
   -n APP_NAME        Define application name
-  -dB DATABASE       Define database configuration file -uD UPLOAD_DRIVER  Define upload driver dropbox|scp -sC SCP_CONFIG     Define scp connection configuration -rF REMOTE_FOLDER  Define scp remote folder
+  -cF CONFIG_FILE    Define configuration file
+  -uD UPLOAD_DRIVER  Define upload driver dropbox|scp
+  -rF REMOTE_FOLDER  Define scp remote folder
   --cron             Set command in crontab
 ```

 ## Config
-To config your web app you should rename all .json.example in config directory
+To config your web app you should rename all config.ini.example in config directory
 and replace all values with your parameters.